5 Common Weeds You Can Eat For Emergency Nourishment

 In this first year of growth, the roots can be eaten either raw or cooked.
 Early stems of the plant in its second year can be eaten raw or cooked after peeling the outer skin.

 We’ve lived in a society that has relied on cultivated plants and fruits to fill our plates for generations.
-However, long ago, foraging for was much more common than it is today.
+However, long ago, foraging for food was much more common than it is today.

 Whether a natural disaster, viral pandemic, or economic calamity, those that are prepared for the worst will always fare the best.
 Once considered “paranoid,” preppers are now considered wise.
 Join them in their wisdom.
 Start marking off your own prepper checklist… before the next event that clears the store shelves begins!